openshift/oadp-operator/README.md

       - gcp
       - aws
       - openshift
+      - csi
    ```
-   The above specification will install Velero with all the 4 default plugins.
+   The above specification will install Velero with all five default plugins.

+   [This](https://github.com/vmware-tanzu/velero-plugin-for-csi/) repository has more information about the CSI plugin.

 2. `custom-velero-plugin`:<br>
    For installation of custom velero plugins, you need to specify the plugin `image` and plugin `name` in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` file during deployment.